-The Cnova transaction committee, representing the full Cnova board of directors, believes that the Transactions are in the best interest of Cnova and its stakeholders, including its minority shareholders and employees.
-The Cnova transaction committee's purposes for engaging in the Transactions are described below:
+The Cnova transaction committee and the Cnova board of directors each believes that the Transactions are in the best interest of Cnova and its stakeholders, including its minority shareholders and employees.
+The Cnova transaction committee's and the Cnova board of directors' purposes for engaging in the Transactions are described below:

-- the Cnova transaction committee believes the Reorganization obtains a fair value for Cnova Brazil and the Reorganization is expected to achieve governance, operational, and fiscal efficiencies at Cnova, thereby maximizing value for Cnova's shareholders and furthering the interests of its other stakeholders; - the fact that Cnova is currently incurring significant losses on a monthly basis, which losses are predominantly attributable to the current organizational structure of Cnova and its interest in Cnova

-Brazil, and that the Cnova transaction committee believes that it would be difficult and time-consuming for Cnova to address Cnova Brazil's operational challenges and the difficulties it faces in the Brazilian market on a stand-alone basis and that the Reorganization is the best option to facilitate a turnaround of the Brazilian business;

-- the Cnova transaction committee expects the Reorganization to generate governance efficiencies by simplifying the organizational structure of Cnova and reducing related administrative burdens; - the Cnova transaction committee believes that Cnova's management and employees will be afforded more time to focus on business development opportunities in Cnova's core French e-commerce business: - the Cnova transaction committee believes that the Reorganization will create financial efficiencies by eliminating cross-border currency risk, decreasing Cnova's current operating leverage and eliminating its exposure to the macroeconomic effects associated with deteriorating Brazilian economic conditions and the risks associated with the ongoing turnaround of Cnova Brazil's operational difficulties; and - the Cnova transaction committee believes that, compared to the stand-alone scenario, the Reorganization will offer new prospects and opportunities, both to remaining Cnova and Cdiscount employees and to employees of Cnova Brazil.
+- the Cnova transaction committee and the Cnova board of directors each believes the Reorganization obtains a fair value for Cnova Brazil and the Reorganization is expected to achieve governance, operational, and fiscal efficiencies at Cnova, thereby maximizing value for Cnova's shareholders and furthering the interests of its other stakeholders; - the fact that Cnova is currently incurring significant losses on a monthly basis, which losses are predominantly attributable to the current organizational structure of Cnova and its interest in Cnova Brazil, and that the Cnova transaction committee and the Cnova board of directors each believes that it would be difficult and time-consuming for Cnova to address Cnova Brazil's operational challenges and the difficulties it faces in the Brazilian market on a stand-alone basis and that the Reorganization is the best option to facilitate a turnaround of the Brazilian business; - the Cnova transaction committee and the Cnova board of directors expects the Reorganization to generate governance efficiencies by simplifying the organizational structure of Cnova and reducing related administrative burdens; - the Cnova transaction committee and the Cnova board of directors believe that Cnova's management and employees will be afforded more time to focus on business development opportunities in Cnova's core French e-commerce business; - the Cnova transaction committee and the Cnova board of directors believe that the Reorganization will create financial efficiencies by eliminating cross-border currency risk, decreasing Cnova's current operating leverage and eliminating its exposure to the macroeconomic effects associated with deteriorating Brazilian economic conditions and the risks associated with the ongoing turnaround of Cnova Brazil's operational difficulties; and - the Cnova transaction committee and the Cnova board of directors believe that, compared to the stand-alone scenario, the Reorganization will offer new prospects and opportunities, both to remaining Cnova and Cdiscount employees and to employees of Cnova Brazil.

-Considering these purposes and reasons, the Cnova transaction committee believes that the Reorganization is the best available option to address Cnova Brazil's operational challenges and the difficulties Cnova faces in the depressed Brazilian market.
+Considering these purposes and reasons, the Cnova transaction committee and the Cnova board of directors believe that the Reorganization is the best available option to address Cnova Brazil's operational challenges and the difficulties Cnova faces in the depressed Brazilian market.